Core#

 The sum of the ReplicableValue instances in

-.- Return type:
+values.- Return type:

-- class impacthpc.src.core.SourcedValue(name: str, value: Quantity | str, min: Quantity | str | None = None, max: Quantity | str | None = None, source: str = 'No source available', standard_deviation: Quantity | str | None = None, warnings: List[str] = [], explaination: str | None = None, ontology: Ontology | None = None, important: bool = False)#
+- class impactshpc.src.core.SourcedValue(name: str, value: Quantity | str, min: Quantity | str | None = None, max: Quantity | str | None = None, source: str = 'No source available', standard_deviation: Quantity | str | None = None, warnings: List[str] = [], explaination: str | None = None, ontology: Ontology | None = None, important: bool = False)#

 Subclass of

-, which represents the composed nodes of a tree.In addition to the attributes of ReplicableValue, Operations have an operator and operands and can represent infix operations (like a + b, where the
+ReplicableValuerepresenting a leaf of the tree, as opposed toOperation, which represents the composed nodes of a tree.In addition to the attributes of ReplicableValue, Operations have an operator and operands and can represent infix operations (like a + b, where the

-operator is between the two operands) or prefix operations (like ln(a), where the operator is a function name before the operands).- _as_formula() str #
++operator is between the two operands) or prefix operations (like ln(a), where the operator is a function name before the operands).- _as_formula() str#

 Returns a string representing the formula this ReplicableValue represents.